 The site began in 1996, but the website was launched in earnest around 1998.
 We got the domain around 2005.
-It started and remains an effort to provide education, instruction, and resources for people for whom being modern doesn’t mean being western.
+It started and remains an effort to provide education, instruction, and resources for people for whom being modern doesn’t mean being western or “conservative”, and definitely not colonized.
 Some of our cultures were already very forward and progressive, and some of those from cultures that weren’t require a different approach than westernizing.
 Our needs and aesthetics are different, and this is something to celebrate.

 There was also a need to inform people about how to take on an aspect of a culture’s style without negative cultural appropriation.
 If folks were going to wear things, they should be taught why and how to wear things properly.

-For awhile, we funded the site with Google Adsense, but this became a problem because the “targeted” ads were not targeted enough.
+When the site was, we funded the site with Google Adsense, but this became a problem because the “targeted” ads were not targeted enough.
 We are happy to have advertisements for businesses that have things our viewers would want to buy.
 Our viewers are not interested though, in companies that seek to exploit ethnic insecurities based on racism, and advertise harmful products such as skin lightening creams.
 Just because some are religious or spiritual also doesn’t mean we’re interested in anyone’s cult, conspiracy theories, or “pray away the Gay” camps.
+So we stopped for awhile and relied on readers to fund us.
+This was not successful for reasons I’ll get into later.

 A few years ago, I had some health issues that needed tending to, so I didn’t have time to maintain the site.
 Now I’m disabled but not despairing, and handling the backlog of work and things I’d put off or deprioritized while I was seeing to my health.